 Shabir Ahmed, Country Director, Pakistan

-Shabir holds a master’s degree in political science from Shah Abdul Latif University, Pakistan, and a certificate in international relations and multilateral governance from the Institut Universitaire de Hautes Etudes Internationales, Geneva.
-He is fluent in English, Hindko, Punjabi, Sindh and Urdu, with working knowledge of French.
-Shabir was decorated by the government of Cambodia in 2007 as a knight with the medal of “Sahamitrie” in acknowledgment of his services to the people of Cambodia.
+Shabir holds a master’s degree in Political Science from Shah Abdul Latif University, Sindh, a law degree from Peshawar University and a certificate in international relations and multilateral governance from the Graduate Institute of International and Development Studies, Geneva.
+He is fluent in English, Urdu, Hindko, Punjabi and Sindhi languages and has working knowledge of French.
+Shabir was decorated by the government of Cambodia in 2007 as a Knight (civil award) in acknowledgment of his services to the people of Cambodia.